Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 Through my clinical interactions with parents across multiple age groups, I consistently observe a recurring pattern: food is often used as a tool to secure compliance, encourage finishing homework, promote good behaviour, or complete daily tasks.
 Over time, these conditions lead children to perceive food primarily as a reward rather than as nourishment that supports growth, focus, and health.

 Using rewards in parenting is not inherently problematic, but when food becomes the default incentive, it can unintentionally distort a child’s relationship with eating.
 From a nutrition and behaviour perspective, I encourage families to diversify reward systems and reserve food for its primary role: fuel, nourishment, and enjoyment.
-Whereas non-food rewards can be used to reinforce positive behaviours.
+Non-food rewards can reinforce positive behaviours.

 When to Seek Professional Guidance